• Skip to primary navigation

 📖 Get Recipe

-Ragi mudde is also known as ragi sankati, finger millet balls is a popular traditional recipe from Andhra.
+Ragi Sankati is also known as ragi sangathi, finger millet balls is a popular traditional recipe from Andhra.
 It is made with finger millet flour or ragi flour, salt and oil which is cooked and shaped into ball.
-This recipe for ragi mudde is not lumpy, sticky and it is soft in texture without being dense.
+This recipe for ragi sankati is not lumpy, sticky and it is soft in texture without being dense.

 5 from 3 votes